-Regional Foster Families is an independent family owned agency, who provides foster parents for children and young people Local Authorities need to be cared for away from their home.
+Regional Foster Families is an independent family owned agency.
+We provide foster parents for children and young people from the Local Authorities who need to be cared for away from their home.

 The aim of Regional Foster Families is to recruit, train and support foster parents to provide homes for children and young people, whilst providing twenty-four hour support.

 Our foster families provide the following:

 - Short term care – this is generally classed as one day to any period up to 2 years.
 The child then may return to their birth family or be adopted.